IQRA HIGH SCHOOL

 - Cascading safeguarding advice and guidance issued by Oldham Safeguarding Children’s Board.

-- The Designated Senior Person needs to attend the multi agency 2-day Intermediate (level 2) course in Safeguarding.
+- The Designated Senior Person needs to attend the multi-agency 2day intermediate (Level 2) course in Safeguarding.
 This training then needs to be updated by attending a refresher course, every 2 years.